Polio detected in NYC's sewage, suggesting virus circulating - NewsBreak

 Polio detected in NYC's sewage, suggesting virus circulating

-NEW YORK (AP) — The polio virus has been found in New York City’s wastewater in another sign that the disease, which hadn’t been seen in the U.S. in a decade, is quietly spreading among unvaccinated people, health officials said Friday.
+NEW YORK — (AP) — The virus that causes polio has been found in New York City’s wastewater in another sign that the disease, which hadn’t been seen in the U.S. in a decade, is quietly spreading among unvaccinated people, health officials said Friday.

-The presence of the poliovirus in the city's wastewater suggests likely local circulation of the virus, the city and New York state health departments said.
+The presence of the poliovirus in the city's wastewater suggests likely local circulation of the virus, health authorities from the city, New York state and the federal government said.

-State Health Commissioner Dr. Mary T. Bassett said the detection of poliovirus in wastewater samples in New York City is alarming but not surprising.
+The authorities urged parents to get their children vaccinated against the potentially deadly disease.

 In New York, one person suffered paralysis weeks ago because of a polio infection in Rockland County, north of the city.
 Wastewater samples collected in June in both Rockland and adjacent Orange County were found to contain the virus.